nootfly/TIL/iOS/iOS-concurrency-cheat-sheet.md

 ```

 * Dispatch groups are a way to block a thread until one or more tasks finish executing.

 * Do not call the dispatch_sync function from a task that is executing on the same queue that you pass to your function call.
 Doing so will deadlock the queue.
 If you need to dispatch to the current queue, do so asynchronously using the dispatch_async function.

+* All dispatch queues are first-in, first-out data structures.

+* You can create as many serial queues as you need, and each queue operates concurrently with respect to all other queues.
+In other words, if you create four serial queues, each queue executes only one task at a time but up to four tasks could still execute concurrently, one from each queue.

 All contents are from [Apple concurrency programming guide](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40008091-CH1-SW1)